-I’m a systematic ichthyologist and taxonomist with an interest in evolution, speciation, and biogeography of coral reef fishes, particularly for fishes in the family Labridae.
+I’m a systematic ichthyologist and taxonomist with an interest in evolution, speciation, and biogeography of coral reef fishes, particularly fishes in the family Labridae.
 More specifically, I describe and name new species of fishes, classify them, and work out their evolutionary history and relationships with other species.
-I received my B.Sc. in science with first class honours at the University of Sydney, where I did my undergraduate degree.
-I am now a doctoral candidate and a postgraduate fellow at the Australian Museum.
+I received my PhD in systematic ichthyology at the University of Sydney, where I did my undergraduate degree.
+I am now a postdoctoral fellow at the Australian Museum.

 Growing up, my father had a strong influence in what would become my eventual obsession with tropical fishes.
 I started dabbling in freshwater aquariums at age nine and progressed quickly to saltwater reef aquariums by age sixteen.
 While I enjoyed reef keeping tremendously, I found myself gradually drawn towards science communication.
 In particular, I wanted to bridge the divide between science and hobby.